versatiles-org/versatiles-documentation/compendium/specification_frontend.md

 - You should also provide a list of all available sprites in the [`/assets/sprites/index.json`](#file-assetsspritesindexjson) file.
 - See the [MapLibre Style Spec](https://maplibre.org/maplibre-style-spec/sprite/) for more detailed information on sprites.

+### Folder: `/assets/styles/`

+- All prepared map styles should be stored in the `/assets/styles/` directory.
+- Each style should be in its own subdirectory: `/assets/styles/{style_id}/`.
+- The styles are defined in JSON format according to the [MapLibre style specification](https://maplibre.org/maplibre-style-spec/) and should be served as `/assets/styles/{style_id}/style.json`.
+- Additional variants of the style can also be saved in the folder, e.g. localised versions such as `de.json`, `en.json`, `nolabel.json` etc.
+- Style IDs (`{style_id}`) should be OS/UNIX/URL safe, using only lower case letters, numbers and underscores.

 ### File: `/assets/sprites/index.json`